 Testing format.
 The exam is administered three ways.
-There are advantages and disadvantages to all choices, so collaborate with the Assistant Director of Academic Advising aligned with the DCHS to get a complete understanding of the administration options.
+There are advantages and disadvantages to all choices, so collaborate with the Student Success Advisor to get a complete understanding of the administration options.
 The options are:

-• Students can take the exam at the University of Redlands (on the main campus) three times yearly.
+- Students can take the exam at the University of Redlands (on the main campus) three times yearly.
 This form of administration costs \$75 per attempt.
-Exam dates will be determined and posted via on the CMHC Current Student website.
-The availability of campus testing is subject to unforeseen circumstances at the university level and/or community level (e.g., lack of available proctors or mandated restrictions resulting from the prevalence of COVID-19).

-- Students can take the exam on an individualized date at one of the Pearson Examination Centers located throughout Southern California.
+The availability of campus testing is subject to unforeseen circumstances at the university level and/or community level (e.g., lack of available proctors or mandated restrictions resulting from the prevalence of COVID-19). - Students can take the exam on an individualized date at one of the Pearson Examination Centers located throughout Southern California.
 The cost associated with this form of administration is \$150. - Students can take the exam at their home through Pearson OnVue.
 This form of administration costs \$150.
 Students will be required to commit to specific environmental regulations to ensure a secure testing site (e.g. functioning computer with a webcam, strong internet connection, and quiet space, etc.).